celestiaorg/celestia-app/specs/src/specs/namespace.md

 ### ID

 The namespace ID is a 28 byte identifier that uniquely identifies a namespace.
 The ID is encoded as a byte slice of length 28.

+[//]: # (TODO: It may be useful to indicate the endianness of the encoding)

 ## Reserved Namespaces
 Celestia reserves certain namespaces with specific meanings.
-Applications MUST refrain from using these reserved namespaces for their blob data.
+Applications MUST refrain from using these reserved namespaces for their blob data. [//]: # (TODO: the implication of this is still under investigation, but it is prudent to advise app developers not using this namespace)
 The rationale behind this is that these namespaces dictate the positioning of data within the Celestia block.
-Thus, applications ensure the desired placement of their blob data by avoiding utilizing these reserved namespaces.
+Thus, by avoiding utilizing these reserved namespaces, applications ensure the desired placement of their blob data.

-Below is the list of reserved namespaces with a brief description of each.
+Below is a list of reserved namespaces, along with a brief description of each.
-As you can see in the table, the `PARITY_SHARE_NAMESPACE` and the `TAIL_PADDING_NAMESPACE` use the namespace version `255`, which is different from the supported user-specified versions.
+In the table, you will notice that the `PARITY_SHARE_NAMESPACE` and `TAIL_PADDING_NAMESPACE` utilize the namespace version `255`, which differs from the supported user-specified versions.
-This particular version can be ignored via the `IgnoreMaxNamespace` feature from [nmt]&#40;https://github.com/celestiaorg/nmt&#41;.
+The reason for employing version `255` for the `PARITY_SHARE_NAMESPACE` is to enable more efficient proof generation within the context of [nmt](https://github.com/celestiaorg/nmt), where it is used in conjunction with the `IgnoreMaxNamespace` feature.
-Likewise, the `TAIL_PADDING_NAMESPACE` uses the namespace version `255` so that it remains ordered after all blob namespaces even in the case a new namespace version is introduced.
+Similarly, the `TAIL_PADDING_NAMESPACE` utilizes the namespace version `255` to ensure that padding shares are always properly ordered and placed at the end of the square even if a new namespace version is introduced.
-For more details regarding the meaning and application of the reserved namespaces, please see the [Data Square Layout](./data-square-layout.md) section.
+For additional information on the significance and application of the reserved namespaces, please refer to the [Data Square Layout](./data-square-layout.md) section.

 | name                                | type        | value                                                          | description                                                                                          |
 |-------------------------------------|-------------|----------------------------------------------------------------|------------------------------------------------------------------------------------------------------|